Dseg123/426final_DEG/README.md

 # COS 426 Final Project Template
 This skeleton project will help you get started with a ThreeJS project and provide a strong foundation for extension.
-It sets up a simple scene, camera, and renderer in a modern JavaScript environment, and is written using some common best-practices that you may want to draw from.
+It sets up a simple scene, camera, and renderer in a modern JavaScript environment, and is written using some comn best-practices that you may want to draw from.

 To see it running live on the web, check out the [Online Demo](https://adamfinkelstein.github.io/cos426finalproject/)